React Router

 Making React Router the go-to choice for navigation.

-Install React Router
+Install React Route

 To integrate React Router into your project, execute the following command in your terminal from the application's root directory: